If you’ve ever stayed up watching late night movies, you’ve probably seen commercials promising miracle total body makeovers.

 According to the American College of Sports Medicine, physiological changes — like blood lipoproteins, ability to use glucose for energy and body composition — can occur one or two weeks after you stop exercising.

-A 1984 study in the Journal of Applied Physiology: Respiratory, Environmental and Exercise Physiology also found that when endurance athletes stopped training, their VO2 max dropped by 7 percent within the first 21 days of inactivity.
+A in the Journal of Applied Physiology: Respiratory, Environmental and Exercise Physiology also found that when endurance athletes stopped training, their VO2 max dropped by 7 percent within the first 21 days of inactivity.

 This stabilized after 56 days of no exercise.
 And after 84 days of inactivity, the athletes still had a higher VO2 max than people who had never trained.